fbpx

 POLICY

-CTSH ensures that the learner through assessment and/or Recognition of Prior Learning (RPL) can demonstrate their ability to perform tasks, demonstrate consistency in performance, understand what they are doing and why; and is able to integrate their understanding and performance.
+CTSH ensures that the student through assessment and/or Recognition of Prior Learning (RPL) can demonstrate their ability to perform tasks, demonstrate consistency in performance, understand what they are doing and why; and is able to integrate their understanding and performance.

 Assessments are industry relevant, demonstrated in the workplace where possible and conducted in accordance with the Principles of Assessment (Table 1.8-1) which informs the learner of the context and purpose of the assessment and Rules of Evidence (Table 1.8-2) which guides the collection of evidence.
 All assessments comply with the requirement of the Training Package and if successfully completed by the learner lead to a qualification or Statement of Attainment under the Australian Qualifications Framework (AQF).